jhpyle/docassemble/_docs/logic.md

 Here, the single `mandatory` block contains simple [Python] code that contains the entire logic of the interview.

-If a `mandatory` directive is not present within a block, it is as though `mandatory` was set to `False`.
+If a `mandatory` component is not present within a block, it is as though `mandatory` was set to `False`.

 The value of `mandatory` can be a [Python] expression.
 If it is a